 The concept of strategic sourcing is not new.
-Most large, sophisticated organizations have been though strategic sourcing before and most that I’ve observed would say that their procurement organization is actively engaged in “Strategic Sourcing.”
-According to Aberdeen’s The State of Strategic Sourcing only 5% of organizations perceive strategic sourcing as a low value function, so it comes as no surprise that most procurement organizations would like to be actively engaged in it.
+Most large, sophisticated organizations have been though the process before and most that I’ve observed would say that their procurement organization is actively engaged in “Strategic Sourcing.”
+According to Aberdeen’s The State of Strategic Sourcing only 5% of organizations perceive it as a low value activity, so it's not surprising that most procurement organizations would like to be actively engaged in this activity.
 While the term “strategic sourcing” is frequently thrown around, the reality is that there are many stages of sourcing acumen.

 Unfortunately, many organizations call something “strategic sourcing” that is really more tactical or transactional.